srvmdk/NamasteFSD/Security/Security_headers.md

 If first-time also user needs to be prevented from accessing HTTP request, the website has to be registered at `hstspreload.org`.

-> *Use it to have a request from secure protocall.
-We can have a custom redirection at our side of code to redirect based on protocall `x-forwarded-proto` if it's not https*
+> *Use it to have a request from secure protocol.
+We can have a custom redirection at our side of code to redirect based on protocol `x-forwarded-proto` if it's not https*